What is unfair dismissal?

 An unfair dismissal occurs when an employer fires an employee for reasons that violate employment law or their employment contract.
 Less commonly, unfair dismissal may refer to any firings that the employee deems unjust, even if they aren't illegal.

-In California, “unfair dismissal” is synonymous with wrongful termination and encompasses any illegal firings.
-Employment laws governing wrongful or unfair termination vary by state and country, so a firing may be lawful in one place and unfair in another.
+In California, "unfair dismissal" is synonymous with wrongful termination and encompasses any illegal firings.
+Employment laws governing wrongful or unfair termination vary significantly by state and country, so a firing may be lawful in one place and unfair in another; for instance, while some states offer few protections, only six western states recognize all three major exceptions to at-will employment.

 Unfair dismissal examples